schematics/schematics/README.md

 ### JSON Schema

-The structure of models can also be serialized into JSON Schema.
+The schematic of models can also be serialized into JSON Schema.
 Again, with our `Movie` document.

     >>> Movie.to_jsonschema()
     '{